hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

-"move", and which items can remain stationary. we don't really care by what rationale it came up with this series of operations; of this we can remain blissfully ignorant. it is just a black box that we trust has come up with a reasonable plan to get from L + C to N, part way.
+"move", and which items can remain stationary. we don't really care by what rationale it came up with this series of operations; of this we can remain blissfully ignorant. it is just a black box that we trust has come up with a reasonable plan to get from list L and list C to list N, part way.

 note that crucially, we had to strip the file on the left of any representation of the breaks between clusters, because we have no